Lone Star Chili Cook-off: History

 The first Texas Chili Cook-off was held in 1994.
 Attendance at the event was under 100 and only 8 chili teams competed.
 Today, the event draws upwards of 1,500 in attendance, has 36 teams competing and has a panel of 9 judges with professional experience in the food industry.
 The 2013 Cook-off is widely regarded as the most competitive to date.

-There was no 2020 cook-off because of the COVID-19 pandemic.
+There was no 2020 cook-off because of the COVID-19 pandemic in New York City.

 Teams

 Teams consist of up to five members and are required to provide 5 gallons of chili to serve at the event.
 Prizes are awarded to the top three teams as well as a "People's Choice" winner.
 The prizes all consist of Shiner Bock beer, which is otherwise unavailable in New York City.
 Prizes are as follows: